uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/fitts-law.md

 # Fitts' Law
 - Overview of Fitts' Law
 - Fundamental idea is that the further away a target is and the smaller the target is, the harder it is to select.
+- What about Fitts' Law in a real envrionment such as a plane (interactive below)?

+{interactive slug="plane-turbulence" type="whole-page" text="true"}

 {comment Change name once we have decided!}